avatao/blog.avatao.com/_posts/2019-12-xx-Avatao-Next-Tech.md

 ## What was the problem?

-In the early dawn of Avatao in 2014, when we were still sitting in one of the rooms of CrySyS Lab at the Budapest University of Technology and Economics (huge thanks [Levi](https://www.crysys.hu/member/buttyan) for hosting us), we didn't really know anything about how to build a real product for real clients.
+In the early dawn of Avatao in 2014, when we were still sitting in one of the rooms of [CrySyS Lab](https://crysys.hu) at the Budapest University of Technology and Economics - huge thanks [Levi](https://www.crysys.hu/member/buttyan) for hosting us - , we didn't really know anything about how to build a real product for real clients.
 We had now idea about target personas and go-to-market strategies.
 However, we knew that something is really bad with existing traing platform and methods as they are neither cost-effecitve and scalable enough to deliver hands-on training to a massive scale of people.
 Due to our CTF background (Kudos for [!SpamAndHEx](https://spamandhex.com/))